Kaixhin/PlaNet/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md)

 PlaNet: A Deep Planning Network for Reinforcement Learning [[1]](#references).
 Supports symbolic/visual observation spaces.
 Supports some Gym environments (including classic control/non-MuJoCo environments, so DeepMind Control Suite/MuJoCo are optional dependencies).
+Hyperparameters have been taken from the original work and are tuned for DeepMind Control Suite, so would need tuning for any other domains (such as the Gym environments).

 Run with `python.main.py`.
 For best performance with DeepMind Control Suite, try setting environment variable `MUJOCO_GL=egl` (see instructions and details [here](https://github.com/deepmind/dm_control#rendering)).